 Bees and Wasps

 In general, bees sting to protect their hive and seldom sting when they are foraging unless they feel threatened (like being swatted at or stepped on).
-On the other hand, a large number of bees or wasps foraging in one area may indicate a colony is nearby.
-If you intend to work or camp in the area, scout the area for bee/wasp habitat first.
+On the other hand, many bees or wasps foraging in one area may indicate a colony is nearby.
+If you intend to work or camp in the area, scout for bee or wasp nests first.

 Colonies vary in behavior over time, especially with changes in season, becoming more aggressive and easily agitated in the late summer and fall.
 You may pass the same colony for weeks and then one day provoke them unexpectedly.

 Bees and wasps nest in a wide variety of locations, such as in pipes or holes, behind shutters, under shingles, within cracks and crevices in trees and rocks, and hanging from branches.
 Be alert for groups of flying bees entering or leaving an opening and listen for buzzing sounds.
 Be especially alert when climbing, digging fireline, and moving logs.
 Do not put your hands where you can't see them.

 Be particularly careful when using any heavy equipment that produces sound vibrations, such as chainsaws, weedeaters, and pumps.
 Keep escape routes in mind.